OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 The first time I attended the London Continuous Delivery (CD) Meetup group, shortly after this book was published, half the attendees were holding a copy.
 They called it “The Bible”.
 While the DevOps movement had already started by 2011, I don’t think I’d heard of it yet.
 Our community had something very similar called CD instead.

-This book formalised many of the ideas about deployment pipelines that have since become ubiquitous.
+This book formalized many of the ideas about deployment pipelines that have since become ubiquitous.
 It goes into some technical detail about configuration as code, build and deployment automation and effective testing strategies.

 Most folks don’t tend to read this book end too end.
 (It’s pretty dry and technical.)
 Instead it’s best used as a reference book.
 If you intend to adopt new technical practice, it’s well worth reading the associated chapter before you get started to help you understand how to approach it.

-The book is generally pretty technical, mostly focussing on the practical implementation of deployment pipelines.
+The book is generally pretty technical, mostly focusing on the practical implementation of deployment pipelines.
 However, it also discusses topics such as hand-offs, rapid iterations, experimentation, and learning.
 In many ways, once you start to see CD through this broader lens, it becomes difficult to differentiate between CD and DevOps.

 In fact, today there is some confusion about the scope of CD.
 For some it’s simply about the practical implementation of deployment pipelines.
 For others CD encompasses broader cultural and organizational issues.
 Some would go as far as to say that DevOps is part of CD, rather than the other way around.